 For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 and the plan's Pharmacy Directory (PerennialAdvantage.com).

 Section 5.2 A table that shows your costs for a one-month supply of a drug

-During the Initial Coverage Stage, your share of the cost of a covered drug will be either a copayment or coinsurance.
+During the Initial Coverage Stage, your share of the cost of a covered drug will be a coinsurance.